Berlin Trilogy: 1976: Low

 The first album in the trilogy was Low, most of which was recorded at the Château, with the sessions completing at Hansa in Berlin.
 At this point, Bowie was fully ready to move to Berlin but had already booked another month of studio time at the Château, so recording began there.
 Bowie and Visconti co-produced the album, with contributions from Eno.
 Visconti, who was absent for the recording of Station to Station because of conflicting schedules, was brought back to co-produce after mixing The Idiot.
 Despite being widely perceived as a co-producer, Eno was not.
 Visconti commented: "Brian is a great musician, and was very integral to the making of [the Berlin Trilogy].
 But he was not the producer."
 According to biographer Paul Trynka, Eno arrived late in the sessions, after all the backing tracks for side one were "essentially" finished.

 Low's music delves into electronic, ambient, art rock and experimental rock.
 The tracks on Low emphasize tone and atmosphere, rather than guitar-based rock.
 German bands like Tangerine Dream, Neu! and Kraftwerk influence the music.
 Side one consists primarily of short, direct avant-pop song-fragments; side two comprises longer, mostly instrumental tracks.
 In 1977, Bowie said side one was about himself and his "prevailing moods" at the time while side two was about his musical observations living in Berlin.
 Low features a unique drum sound created by Visconti using an Eventide H910 Harmonizer.
-When Bowie asked him what it did, Visconti replied, "it fucks with the fabric of time".
+When Bowie asked him what it did, Visconti replied, "It fucks with the fabric of time".
 Visconti rigged the machine to Davis's snare drum and fed the results through his headphones, so he could hear the resultant sound.

 Bowie's label, RCA Records, was shocked after hearing Low.
 Fearing the album would perform poorly commercially, RCA delayed its original planned release date in November 1976, releasing it instead in January 1977.
 Upon release, it received little to no promotion from either RCA or Bowie.
-Bowie felt it was his "least commercial" record and rather than promote it, opted to tour as Pop's keyboardist instead.
+Bowie felt it was his "least commercial" record, and rather than promote it opted to tour as Pop's keyboardist.
 Despite the lack of promotion, Low was a commercial success.
 The success of the single "Sound and Vision" helped Bowie to persuade RCA to release The Idiot, which they did in March 1977.